aws/sagemaker-scikit-learn-container/README.rst

 Running the tests
 -----------------

-Running the tests requires installation of the SageMaker SciKit-Learn Container code and its test dependencies.
+Running the tests requires installation of the SageMaker Scikit-learn Container code and its test dependencies.

 ::